frenchtoast747/granite/docs/source/index.rst

 .. image:: images/granite-logo.jpg

 This package provides helpers for testing, documentation, and reporting for Python packages.
-To quickly get started, have a look at the :doc:`Tutorial <tutorial>` or have a look at the :doc:`Granite library API <api/granite>`.
+To quickly get started, have a look at one of the guides below or have a look at the :doc:`Granite library API <api/granite>`.